github/codeql/change-notes/1.23/analysis-cpp.md

   clarity (e.g. `isOutReturnPointer()` to `isReturnValueDeref()`).
 The existing member predicates have been deprecated, and will be removed in a future release.
 Code that uses the old member predicates should be updated to use the corresponding new member predicate.
+* The control-flow graph is now computed in QL, not in the extractor.
+This can lead to regressions (or improvements) in how queries are optimized because optimization in QL relies on static size estimates, and the control-flow edge relations will now have different size estimates than before.